kororaproject/kp-canvas/upstream/client/README.md

 `url` (string)

-URL of the service this store is attached to.
-Required for `owncloud` and `ssh` stores only.
+URL (or IP) of the service this store is attached to.
+Not required for `google-drive` stores.

 `user` (string)